 e.
 Cooperation at NGO Level

-The Romanian Non-Governmental Development Organization (NGDO) Platform – FOND held the IX‑th edition of the Black Sea NGO Forum from 31 October to 2 November 2016 and Varna, Bulgaria.
+The Romanian Non-Governmental Development Organization (NGDO) Platform – FOND held the IX‑th edition of the Black Sea NGO Forum from 31 October to 2 November 2016 in Varna, Bulgaria.
 This forum aimed to enhance the level of dialogue and cooperation among NGOs in the wider Black Sea Region, to strengthen the NGOs capacity to influence regional and national policies, and to increase the number and quality of regional partnerships and projects.
-The “2016 edition” was organized with the financial support of the EC and the Romanian Ministry of Foreign Affairs, and in partnership with the UNDP’s Regional Centre for Europe and Central Asia, the Civil Society Organizations (TUBE) Partnership for Development Effectiveness (CPDE), and with support from the local partner, the Black Sea NGO Network (BSNN).It targeted the implementation of the “Strategic Framework for Civil Society Cooperation in the Black Sea Region” by promoting an enabling environment for CSOs as a prerequisite for regional cooperation and supporting the Black Sea NGO Forum’s Working Groups engaged in the thematic cooperation areas identified by participants during the “2015 edition”.
+The “2016 edition” was organized with the financial support of the EC and the Romanian Ministry of Foreign Affairs, and in partnership with the UNDP’s Regional Centre for Europe and Central Asia, the Civil Society Organizations (CSO) Partnership for Development Effectiveness (CPDE), and with support from the local partner, the Black Sea NGO Network (BSNN).It targeted the implementation of the “Strategic Framework for Civil Society Cooperation in the Black Sea Region” by promoting an enabling environment for CSOs as a prerequisite for regional cooperation and supporting the Black Sea NGO Forum’s Working Groups engaged in the thematic cooperation areas identified by participants during the “2015 edition”.

 An open-ended list of specific programmes, projects, sectoral and other EU-related activities, both under and outside the Black Sea Synergy Initiative, is provided in a separate Information Note entitled “Cooperation Projects in the BSR”, which serves as a technical supplement to this discussion paper.